jamesob/assumeutxo-docs/proposal/README.md

 ### How will this work with [accumulators](https://eprint.iacr.org/2018/1188), [UHS](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-May/015967.html), or [utreexo](https://www.youtube.com/watch?v=edRun-6ubCc) if those things come around?

 If some alternate, space-saving scheme for representing the UTXO set becomes viable, it'll dovetail with assumeutxo nicely.
 It's easy to imagine that the assumeutxo value could simply become a merkle root of the utreexo forest, or the hash of an accumulator value.
 UTXO snapshots would reduce to just a few kilobytes instead of multiple gigabytes.
 The background IBD/validation feature will still be quite useful as we'll still want to do full validation in the background.

+## Implementation questions

+### How should we allocate memory (`-dbcache`) between the assumed-valid and background validation coins views?

+From Sjors:

+> I think it should allocate most memory to catching up from snapshot to the tip.
+This could be more than 6 months away.
+Once caught up, flush and allocate most memory to syncing from genesis.
+If a node is restarted during the process, sync the headers, if it's more than 24 hours behind, give most resources to catching up to tip, otherwise give them to catching up to the snapshot.
+>
+> For the very first version at least we need to make sure memory usage for both UTXO sets doesn't exceed `-dbcache + -maxpool`.

+At the moment, the draft implementation does a [70/30 split](https://github.com/bitcoin/bitcoin/pull/15606/commits/83f13a754372579cd13a45a2052fd4e42ed24632#diff-c865a8939105e6350a50af02766291b7R1476) between background validation and snapshot.

+### Why allow loading a snapshot through RPC - shouldn't it just be a startup command?

+Loading the snapshot as a startup parameter would allow us to simplify various things (like management of chainstate data structures), but if we're eventually going to transmit snapshots over the P2P network, we'll need to have logic in place that allows loading snapshots after startup has completed.
+I think we should be sure to test this kind of operation before this feature sees default usage, and so `loadtxoutset` seems like the right approach during the RPC phase.